dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 - 1 sample - 1 microscopy and 1 Xpert MTB/RIF test:
 Record microscopy and Xpert MTB/RIF results in the data entry form.

-- 1 sample - 2 repeated microscopy tests, where test 1 is invalid and test 2 is valid.
+- 1 sample - 2 repeated microscopy tests, where test 1 is invalid and test 2 is valid:
-Record test 2 results in the data entry form only.
+Record results of test 2 (valid test result) in the data entry form.

 This recommendation minimizes the data entry workload, and aligns with the basic requirement of not using tracker as a lab management tool.